glennfrey/Physical_Verification_using_Sky130/README.md

 Finally after running the lvs the error is now zero.
 ##### Lab 9 LVS With Property Errors
 ![](vsdpvday5/lab5ex9.png)
+This is the last lab of the webinar.
+Here I generated a netlist from the layout.
 ![](vsdpvday5/lab5ex9a.png)
+I also generated a netlist in xschem.
 ![](vsdpvday5/lab5ex9b.png)
+After running LVS a property error occur.
+Looking into the spice generated we also see property error.
 ![](vsdpvday5/lab5ex9c.png)
+To get rid of this we edit the properties in the xschem as shown.
+Here wrong parameters in the devices causes property error.
+After correnction generate netlist once again.
 ![](vsdpvday5/lab5ex9d.png)
+After running LVS we only have one property error left.
+After editing the parameters of the devices in schematics using xschem we are sure that the property error is coming from the layout.
 ![](vsdpvday5/lab5ex9e.png)
+Looking at the report generated in the LVS we see the technology file nfet name.
+We correct this by opening the magic once again and open the nfet mag file.
+I then open the params tab as shown.
 ![](vsdpvday5/lab5ex9f.png)
+Finally after running LVS the reported error is 0!

+### Acknowledgement
+- R. Timothy Edwards
+- Kunal Ghosh
+- - VSD-IAT